International Adoption in Quebec: SASIE, Requirements, and Costs

 Accredited Bodies (Organismes Agréés)

-You cannot work with an international adoption agency that is not specifically accredited by the Quebec government for the country you are pursuing.
-The SASIE maintains a list of accredited bodies and their authorized countries.
-Examples of active bodies include:
+You cannot work with an international adoption agency that is not specifically accredited by the Quebec government for the country you are pursuing, unless a limited exception applies.
+The SASIE maintains a list of certified bodies and their listed countries.
+Examples include:

 - Société formons une famille inc. — Vietnam, Philippines, Burundi